 Meet the Committee

-I have been volunteering with Tourette Scotland for 4 years.
-It's a charity close to my heart as I have 3 family members with Tourette's.
+Tourette Scotland is a charity close to my heart as I have 3 family members with Tourette's.
 My niece and nephews have taught me so much and I am immensely proud of them and their achievements.
 In my day job I am an Occupational Therapist so I bring many of my skills to the work I do with the charity.
 My interests and hobbies are many but my favourite is NERF, yes, I love to run around big venues like football stadiums and shopping malls with toy blasters, shooting zombies and other people!!
 It's so much fun!
 I also love the gym, I love classes and lifting weights and the many lovely people I've met along the way.
 Finally, I love a good gig, preferably heavy rock or metal (yes, I know, I don't quite look like a heavy metal fan or rock chick ;-)).

 Derek is very shy, so we've written this for him and chosen the logo to save his blushes ;-)